Robert J. Faucher: Early life and education

-Born in Landstuhl, Germany, Faucher grew up in Arizona, and holds Bachelor of Arts and Juris Doctor–Master of Business Administration degrees from Arizona State University, an Master of Laws degree in European Union Law from the University of Edinburgh, and a Master of Science degree in national security studies from the National War College of the National Defense University.
+Born in Landstuhl, Germany, Faucher grew up in Arizona, and holds Bachelor of Arts and Juris Doctor–Master of Business Administration degrees from Arizona State University, a Master of Laws degree in European Union Law from the University of Edinburgh, and a Master of Science degree in national security studies from the National War College of the National Defense University.

 Career

-Faucher is a career member of the Senior Foreign Service in 1985 and has gained the rank of Minister-Counselor.
+Faucher is a career member of the Senior Foreign Service who Joined the State Department in 1985 and has reached the rank of Minister-Counselor.
 Within the State Department, he served as director for the Office of Western European Affairs in the Bureau of European and Eurasian Affairs.
-He also has held positions as director in the offices of United Nations Political Affairs and UN Specialized and Technical Agencies in the Bureau of International Organization Affairs.
+He also held positions as director in the offices of United Nations Political Affairs and UN Specialized and Technical Agencies in the Bureau of International Organization Affairs.
 He has served as the deputy chief of mission for embassies Belgium, Ireland, Suriname and Luxembourg.
 Other diplomatic missions include those of the Netherlands, the United States Mission to the European Union, and the United Kingdom.
 While in Washington, D.C., his career included stints as deputy office director in the Office of European Union Affairs in the Bureau of European and Eurasian Affairs; special assistant in the Bureau of Intelligence and Research and attorney advisor for the Middle East and South Asia in the Legal Adviser's Office.
 Since 2019, he has served as the principal deputy assistant secretary for the Bureau of Conflict and Stabilization Operations.